sparky100/Obsidian/Thinking in Systems.md

 Example: If you put $100 in the bank at 7% interest per year, you will double your money in 10 years (70 ÷ 7 = 10).
 If you get only 5% interest, your money will take 14 years to double.

 ## Chapter 2 -A Brief Visit to the Systems Zoo
+The information delivered by a feedback loop will affect only future behavior. by a feedback loop—even nonphysical feedback—can only affect future behavior; it can’t delivera signal fast enough to  correct behavior that drove the current feed-back.
+Even nonphysical information takes time to feedback into the system.

 ## Further Reading